Adele Goldberg (computer scientist): Career

+1973

 Goldberg began working at PARC in 1973 as a laboratory and research assistant, and eventually became manager of the System Concepts Laboratory where she, Alan Kay, and other researchers developed the programming language Smalltalk-80.
+At the time, it was not common for female computer scientists, nonetheless, Alan Kay, the leader of the design and development of first modern computer interface, hired a pregnant Adele Goldberg.
 This language developed the object-oriented approach of Simula 67 and introduced a programming environment of overlapping windows on graphic display screens.
+This new “personal computer,” with its key features including portability, network connection, communication with others, build models, and content sharing capabilities was the objective of Smalltalk at the time.

 Smalltalk's innovative format was simple to use and customizable.
 Objects could be transferred among applications with minimal effort.
 Goldberg and Kay were involved in the development of design templates, forerunners of the design patterns later used in software design.
+Adele says that Smalltalk took inspiration from another language, which was created in the Sixties, Simula.
+Smalltalk 72, one of the iterations, was the first to feature low-level animations, and music.
+Adele and her team paired up with Doug Engelbart, the original inventor of the mouse, to see the possibilities of its incorporation to Smalltalk with the goal of better access, avoiding command lines with funny syntax.
+Smalltalk 72 was Adele's first opportunity to “teach” and explain this model to anyone.

+1976

 Along with Kay, she wrote the influential article "Personal Dynamic Media", which predicted a world in which ordinary individuals would use notebook computers to exchange, modify, and redistribute personal media.
 This paper outlined the vision for the Dynabook.
+She emphasized the vision of a small device, being able to be carried anywhere, that could give out information in quantities approaching that of human sensory systems, where the output had to be higher quality than newspapers.
+This paper outlined the vision for Dynabook.

+1981

+Adele was very passionate about Smalltalk, spending lots of time promoting her creation.
+In 1981, BYTE magazine featured Smalltalk, where she personally helped write and edit an article, with the goal of introducing and normalizing object-oriented programming as a necessity in today's developing and technologically dependent society.

+1984

 Many of the concepts developed by Goldberg and her team at PARC became the basis for graphical user interfaces.
 According to Goldberg, Steve Jobs demanded a demonstration of the Smalltalk System, which she at first refused to give him, although her superiors eventually compelled her to comply.
 Apple eventually took many of the ideas used in the Xerox Alto and their implementations and used them as the basis for their Apple Macintosh desktop environment.

+1986

+Between 1984 through 1986, Adele was President of the Association for Computing Machinery.
+Her previous roles included National Secretary and Editor-in-Chief of ACM's Computing Surveys, being awarded the 1987 ACM Software Systems Award along with her colleagues Ingalls and Kay for the development of Smalltalk.